-If the site is having trouble verifying a license key or communicating with other services, this can sometimes be a result of issues with the SSL connection.
-This tool provides an easy test to be sure the SSL is working properly.
+If your site is having trouble verifying your license key or communicating with other services, there may be an issue with its SSL connection.

 Viewing Scheduled Actions

-Under the Scheduled Actions tab, you can view all actions that have been scheduled within WPForms.
-This tab will be especially helpful if you need to troubleshoot Action Scheduler issues within your site.
+In the Scheduled Actions tab, you can view all actions that have been scheduled within WPForms.
+This tab is especially helpful if you need to troubleshoot Action Scheduler issues on your site.

-WPForms logs allow you to keep a record of events that occur within your forms (including details like error messages).
-This can help you get a better understanding of the activity within your forms, as well as provide useful insights while troubleshooting.
+WPForms logs allow you to keep a record of events that occur within your forms, including details like error messages.
+This can give you a better understanding of the form activity on your site, as well as provide useful insights for troubleshooting.

-To enable logs on your site, check the Enable Logs box and hit the Save Settings button.
+To enable logs on your site, check the Enable Logs box and click the Save Settings button.

 For more details on the WPForms logging feature, be sure to check out our tutorial on how to enable activity logging.

-Next, would you like to check out all plugin-wide settings in WPForms?
-Be sure to take a look at our complete guide to WPForms settings for even more options available within WPForms.
+Next, would you like to check out all of the plugin-wide settings in WPForms?
+Be sure to take a look at our complete guide to WPForms settings for even more options.